Abortion is on the ballot in two states, providing a glimpse into a post-Roe nation

 The ballot question comes just months after the U.S. Supreme Court in June struck down a different Louisiana state law requiring doctors who perform abortions to have admitting privileges at a nearby hospital, a win celebrated by abortion rights activists.

 But that was before the death of Justice Ruth Bader Ginsburg and last month’s confirmation of Amy Coney Barrett, a conservative who is personally opposed to abortion rights.
 While she insisted in her confirmation hearings that her personal opinions would not influence how she would rule on cases related to Roe v.
-Wade, many on both sides of the political aisle believe she would rule to overturn turn it.
+Wade, many on both sides of the political aisle believe she would rule to overturn it.

 Bangel said abortion foes are using the ballot initiative to “see how far they can push Louisiana’s antiabortion presumed culture.”
 And it will not only be a referendum on whether Louisiana voters believe abortion should be banned; it will make Louisiana a testing ground for other states.
 “If you can pass it in Louisiana you can probably pass it in Texas or Georgia,” Bangel said.